rymdkraftverk/level1/README.md

  ---

-### Note

-Matter.js puts the anchor point in the middle of the body.
-While pixi puts in the the top left of the sprite.
-Might try to sync this in the engine in the future..

-Not compatible with Webpack (Use Browserify instead)

----

 #### TODO

  - Add examples
  - Add better comments for documentation
- - Handle different anchor points for pixi and matter-js
  - Debug: Print fps and amount of entities / sprites / bodies etc (update every sec)
  - Quickly switch between "dev" and "prod" mode, aka installing from a local folder vs from npm